College & High School

 should you hire an outside choreographer?

 No matter what your program offers, an outside choreographer in any discipline can be a wonderful experience for dancers.
 Seeing movement through the eyes of a different choreographer opens up doors for students they may never have known existed.
 Even the most seasoned dancers can benefit from outsider interpretations.

 Now if you're looking for work that is authentic and honest about its roots, you've come to the right place!
-I enjoy choreographing on dancers in brand new or well established programs.
+I enjoy choreographing on dancers in programs of all kinds.
 In general, I do most of my work where there is a need for new information on hip hop.
 My work fits a wide range of dancers and can exist anywhere between easy fun and seriously competitive.
-That's why I've had my work put in every kind of performance.
 My choreography aims to teach approachable movement while maintaining the identity of the genre your dancers look to perform.